PanosSid/Course-Management-Web-App/README.md

 The objective of this project is to develop a Web application that allows an instructor to manage the grading of the courses that he teaches.
 Specifically, The app allows an instructor to log in, add/remove/update his/her courses, and add/remove/update students registered in one of his courses.
-Also, the user can see the statistics of the student's grading.
+Also, the user can view the statistics of the student's grading.

 Technologies used:
 *    Programming Language: Java